 Ten Biggest Moves Toward Legalization in 2018

 As we bring 2018 to a close, it’s good to reflect on the year we are leaving behind.
-And what a year it was for cannabis legislation!
+And what a year it was for cannabis!
+We came closer than ever before to legalization in 2018!
 Today, we live in a world with more pound for pound cannabis production than ever before.
 More adults have access to the plant than before prohibition.
 In the US, there are now a majority of states with some sort of legal access.
 2018 was a spectacular year for cannabis!

 ONE: FDA Approves First Cannabis Pharmaceutical

 In June 2018, after a years-long process of review, the Food and Drug Administration (FDA) approved a cannabis compound for medicinal use.
 In the first pharmaceutical preparation of its kind, the FDA gave GW Pharmaceuticals the go-ahead to use cannabidiol (CBD) as a treatment for two very rare types of epilepsy: Lennox-Gastaut syndrome and Dravet syndrome.
 Epidiolex, the brand name, is an oral solution and suitable for pediatric use.